worthingtonse/RAIDA_KEY_EXCHANGE/Anonymous Key Exchange Services.md

 00 | Last 12 of IPv6 of key server or random numbers if IPv6
 PT | Port used by the key server

-# SIGNAL
-Tells the Receiver that there are keys waiting for it.

 Sample Request with 4 key parts(Unencrypted):
 ```hex